Software environment

 them directly available.

-takes 3 forms:
+module spider takes 3 forms:

-shows information on the specific version of the module defined on the system, including dependencies that must be loaded before this module can be loaded (if any)
+module spiderwithout any arguments lists all modules defined on the systemmodule spider <module>shows information on which versions of<module>are defined on the systemmodule spider <module>/<version>shows information on the specific version of the module defined on the system, including dependencies that must be loaded before this module can be loaded (if any)

 If you cannot find a module that you expect to be on the system using module avail

-to find out which dependencies you need to load
+then you can use module spider to find out which dependencies you need to load

 to make the module available.

-is installed on ARCHER2 but it
+For example, the module cray-netcdf-hdf5parallel is installed on ARCHER2 but it

-will not be found by module avail
+will not be found by module avail:

 auser@ln03:~> module avail cray-netcdf-hdf5parallel